tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 Instead, you need to handle the input changes yourself, or include the input in the parent component.

 You can check out [what the docs have to say](https://vuejs.org/v2/guide/forms.html#Basic-Usage) about `v-model` for more information.

+## Conclusion
+Now you know why mutating props isn't a good idea, as well as how to use computed props instead.

+In my opinion, computed props are one of the most useful features of Vue.
+You can do a ton of very useful patterns with them.

+If this still didn't fix your problem, or you have questions about this article, please reach out to me on Twitter.

+I'm always available to help!